 Importantly, prospective students are encouraged to apply as early as possible.
 We understand that many high school seniors are still developing their portfolio throughout the school year.
 Your initial portfolio review can be scheduled even though you do not have 10-15 pieces.
 We encourage applicants to bring artworks in progress, as you will be given feedback from our faculty or admissions team.
 Contact the admissions office for more details.

 There are a variety of options to submit your portfolio once you have it assembled.

 - Present your portfolio to an admissions counselor when they visit your high school or at a local portfolio event.
 You can also find the name and contact information of your admissions counselor here.

-- Present your portfolio at one of the Kentucky College of Art + Design Open House Portfolio Review Days (see the Events calendar for more information).
+- Present your portfolio at one of our Open House Portfolio Review Days (see the Events calendar for more information).